You can tell us: Creating an organizational chart soaks up hours of your day.

 In what ways do modern org charts outperform traditional org charts?
 Beyond providing an at-a-glance visual, modern org charts help teams:

-How to Make an Organizational Chart in Excel
+How to Create an Org Chart in Excel?

 In this org chart tutorial, we use Microsoft Word for Mac Version 16.54.
 The steps and features may look different if you’re on another platform or version.